chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 Constraint files
 ----------------

-:ref:`Line 10 <makefile-example>` shows how you can specify what the constraint files are being used for your design.
+:ref:`Line 10 <makefile-example>` shows how you can specify what constraint files are being used for your design.
 The general syntax depends on whether you are using XDC files or a SDC+PCF pair:

 .. tabs::